 “In the 80s when this began, we couldn’t rub two quarters together,” he says.
 “We really needed the money when we started, and we did everything ourselves.
 Margaret would cut the frames, I would cut the mat.
 We would literally help the customers, go to markets to buy the stuff, and manufacture it from the ground up.”

-Five years later the business was taking off, and the two decided to expand, buying the entire building where the framing business resided.
+Five years later, the business had taken off.
+The two decided to expand, buying the entire building where the framing business resided.

 “After adding that 4,000 square feet, we decided to bring accessories and lighting into the business too,” Nader says.
 “From there, we parlayed it into a full home store.
 Meanwhile, I was still pursuing a degree and became a certified lighting consultant through the American Lighting Association.
 Little by little, we kept adding facets to our business.”